 Springs

-KING: Blue color.
-Blue replacement springs are available from King.
-Silver Eibach springs also fit and look great.
-Shocks can be special ordered with heavier rate springs for no additional charge.
+KING: These shocks come with blue springs, and blue replacement springs are available directly from King.
+Silver Eibach springs are also compatible and offer a great look with high-quality performance.
+If heavier rate springs are needed, shocks can be special ordered with upgraded spring rates at no additional charge.

 Shock Body